 Art is life ....

-The canvas of life, the human race, the act of simply being human and the art of living inspires me.
-These factors fuel my passion for capturing the spirit of the times in a social, cultural, political and historical context.
+The canvas of life, the act of simply being human, the art of living inspires me and fuels my passion for capturing the spirit of the times in a social, cultural, political and historical context.

 Cosette Richard Photography was featured in numerous art exhibitions and art festivals during New Orleans historic 300th birthday in 2018 including, "New Orleans Beyond Tomorrow: Community, Culture, Commerce", "Maafa: Creativity, Faith, Tradition and Resilience" and The Rent Is Too Damn High".